DockerContainerService/image-save/README.md

   -d, --debug           Enable debug mode
   -h, --help            help for imsave
   -i, --insecure        Whether the registry is using http
-      --os string       The os of the image you want to save -o, --output string   Output file
+      --os string       The osFilter of the image you want to save -o, --output string   Output file
   -p, --passwd string   Password of the registry
   -u, --user string     Username of the registry